 Check for other symptoms

-Associated pregnancy symptoms may also help women to identify the difference between implantation bleeding and menstruation.
+Associated pregnancy symptoms may also help a person identify the difference between implantation bleeding and menstruation.

 One easily identifiable symptom is morning sickness.
 A feeling of nausea first thing in the morning may be a sign of pregnancy and is usually not a sign of regular menstruation.
-This nausea may also be triggered by certain everyday smells, such as meat, garlic, or pets.
+This nausea may also occur as a result of certain everyday smells, such as meat, garlic, or pets.

 Other symptoms may be harder to gauge, such as mood swings and food cravings.
 These can be a sign of both pregnancy and premenstrual syndrome (PMS).

 Implantation bleeding is not a cause for concern most of the time.
-It is a sign of the uterus making way for an embryo to begin its growth.
+It is a sign that the embryo has attached to the uterine wall and is starting to grow.

-Women who are still uncertain about whether they have experienced implantation bleeding or a period can take a pregnancy test to find out if they are pregnant.
-Women should wait a few days after the bleeding has stopped before taking the test, however.
+A person who is still uncertain about whether they have experienced implantation bleeding or a period can take a pregnancy test to find out if they are pregnant.
+They should wait a few days after the bleeding has stopped before taking the test, however.

-Experiencing heavy bleeding during any stage of pregnancy is a sign of a complication and women should seek medical attention.
+Experiencing heavy bleeding during any stage of pregnancy is a sign of a complication, and a person should seek medical attention.

 When to see a doctor

-Light bleeding during various stages of pregnancy is normal.
+Light bleeding during various stages of pregnancy is typical.
 It can be caused by a variety of things, such as irritation from a routine exam, sex, or a vaginal infection.
-This light bleeding does not usually last long, but women who experience any bleeding should report it to a doctor, just to be safe.
+This light bleeding does not usually last long, but a person who experiences any bleeding should report it to a doctor just to be safe.

 - a molar pregnancy, where a noncancerous tumor develops in the uterus

-- an ectopic pregnancy, where the egg implants somewhere other than the uterus, is a medical emergency
+- an ectopic pregnancy, in which egg implants somewhere other than the uterus causing a medical emergency.

 - a miscarriage, which is the early loss of a pregnancy